powahftw/league-of-friends/README.md

 I hacked togheter this script as a way to utilize [Riot Api](https://developer.riotgames.com) and to quickly remind me when my friends finished a game.

-I decided to share this little project in case anyone found it useful but this is the technical equivalent of chewing gum and duct tape.
+I decided to share this little project in case anyone found it useful to know when their friends finish a game, so you can bug them to play with you!
-There is almost zero error handling and some region are not supported, use it with care.
+There might be some missing error handling, use it with care.
-I'll try to fix most of the things in future iteration of this utility.
+I'll try to fix most of the things in future iteration of this utility such as a better API request limiter.